Living Better, but Wasting Less

 Art Ludwig is the author of Principles of Ecological Design, Water Storage, and Create an Oasis with Greywater.
 His Web site is www.oasisdesign.net.

-Art Ludwig is an ecological systems designer with 30 years full-time experience in water, wastewater systems, energy, shelter and human powered transport.
+Art Ludwig is an ecological systems designer with 35 years full-time experience in water, wastewater systems, energy, shelter and human powered transport.
 His specialty is complex, integrated "systems of systems."
-Art has studied and worked in 22 different countries, consulted for the states of New York, California, and New Mexico on water reuse policy, and given dozens of lectures and workshops.
+Art has studied and worked in 27 different countries, attaining fluency in 5 languages.
+He has consulted for the states of New York, California, and New Mexico on water reuse policy and building codes, and given dozens of lectures and workshops.
+He has developed numerous innovations which have been adopted worldwide, incorporated in building codes, etc., all of which he has published into the public domain.
+These include the Laundry to Landscape and Branched Drain greywater systems.

 He designed his own education in Ecological Systems Design, graduating from UC Berkeley.
 At Berkeley, he developed the first cleaners specifically designed to be biocompatible with plants and soil, and founded a successful business to manufacture and distribute them.
-Art has authored numerous articles (including one on water testing procedures) as well as the books "Water Storage" "Principles of Ecological Design," and "Create an Oasis with Greywater."
+Art has authored numerous articles as well as the books "Water Storage" "Principles of Ecological Design," and "Create an Oasis with Greywater."